Chocolate Chip Cookies (Regular or GF)

 Ingredients

-Flax eggs (2 tbsp of flaxseed meal + 4 tbsp hot water)
+chia eggs (2 tbsp of chia seeds + 6 tbsp water)

 3/4 cup cane sugar, or monk fruit sweetener